2017 Livestock Publications Council

 - When you are finished go to your dashboard at top right of window and you can see a list of submissions for each category you entered.
 You can also export the information as a .csv file for your records.

-- The LPC office will then contact you with an invoice for payment within a few days.
+- The LPC office will then contact you with an invoice for payment on April 20, 2017.

 - Please note: The system is programmed to send you a confirmation email following each submission.
 You’ve been warned.